cortex-lab/phy/docs/releasing.md

 This page is for maintainers preparing TestPyPI or PyPI releases.
 It is not part of the user-facing release notes.

+## Maintain the changelog

+`docs/changelog.md` is the canonical version-by-version record of user-visible changes.
+Keep its first section titled `Unreleased — <development version>`, where the development version matches `pyproject.toml` and `phy/__init__.py`.

+Every pull request with a user-visible change should add a concise entry under `Added`, `Changed`, `Deprecated`, `Removed`, `Fixed`, or `Security` in the unreleased section.
+Describe the effect on users rather than listing commits or test changes.
+Link an issue or pull request when it gives useful context.
+Pure tests, refactors, formatting, and other internal changes do not need separate entries.

+When preparing a release:

+1. Review the unreleased entries for completeness, accuracy, and duplicates.
+2. Replace the unreleased heading with the final version and release date.
+3. Add a fresh unreleased section for the next development version.
+4. Update the comparison links at the bottom of `docs/changelog.md`.
+5. Verify that the package version, changelog heading, release notes, tag, and built artifacts all agree.

 ## Local release smoke test

 The repository contains a local packaging smoke test that mirrors the end-user install flow in an